 You need to install the printer you will be using.
 Click on Install Printer.
 In this same window you will need to specify the printer model.
 In some cases there is more than one version of your printer model.
 Make sure to select the correct printer model from the drop down list.
+The printer Port should say "Epson" or the brand name.
+These settings can be changed once T-RIP is open.
 Again, make sure your printer is connected and ON.